ClosedNon-Profit

 What activities are funded?

-Providing court support to Aboriginal and Torres Strait Islander defendants and victims, and developing community-based strategies to address justice-related issues, including activities linked to domestic and family violence enhancement and restorative justice.
+Providing court support to Aboriginal and Torres Strait Islander defendants and victims, and developing community strategies to deal with justice-related issues, including activities under the Domestic and Family Violence Enhancement Program and the Aurukun Restorative Justice Program.

 How do I apply for the Community Justice Group Program (CJG)?